 Four out of five construction management teams report using technology to help projects run more smoothly.
-Apps like Rhubix, JobFlex, and GasBuddy can turn a production around to be faster, more efficient, safer, and more economical.
+Apps like Rhumbix, JobFlex, and GasBuddy can turn production around to be faster, more efficient, safer, and more economical.

 Communication plays a vital role in the success of any construction project and is necessary for any project to run smoothly and be completed successfully.

-Not only will good communication help improve employee morale but will keep everyone safer as well.
+Not only will good communication help improve employee morale, but it will keep everyone safer as well.

 10. Employee Incentives and Bonus Program